-It surprises me that there appears to be only one university in Australia (Australian National University in Canberra) who actually teaches Public Choice Theory as an accredited subject.
-Perhaps it is because this theory may explain how some universities actually work, where the concentrated benefits go to the administrators and staff and the costs are spread so widely over the students and parents.
+It surprises me that there appears to be only one university in Australia (Australian National University in Canberra) that actually teaches Public Choice Theory as an accredited subject.
+Perhaps it is because this theory may explain how some universities actually operate, where the concentrated benefits go to the administrators and staff and the costs are spread so widely over the students and parents.

 The teaching of this subject may bring attention to this less than perfect business model.
 I wish that I had been introduced to Public Choice Theory long before 1990 as it would have solved many mysteries and saved me much wasted time.

-However, to help you and any other curious members of the public, Mannkal Economic Education Foundation is joining forces with the University of Notre Dame in Fremantle and, for the next three years, Mannkal will be sponsoring a fully accredited undergraduate economic unit, for the next three years.
+However, to help you and any other curious members of the public, Mannkal Economic Education Foundation is joining forces with the University of Notre Dame in Fremantle and, for the next three years, Mannkal will be sponsoring a fully accredited undergraduate economic unit.
 We will be flying in world-class experts, to lecture, on this topic.
-The course will first run next year from Monday, July 8, to Friday, July 19, 2019 and registration details can be obtained from mannkal.org or via contact with me.
+The course will first run from Monday, July 8, to Friday, July 19, 2019 and registration details can be obtained from mannkal.org or via contact with me.